Competition

 Who is responsible for processing my personal data?

 The data is processed by the organizer based in Austria, acting as the controller under the GDPR.
-The technical handling (e.g. application, file uploads, jury management) is supported by Muv.ac GmbH, Berlin, within the framework of a data processing agreement.
+The organizational and technical processing (e.g. application, file uploads, jury management) is supported by the data processor Muv.ac GmbH (Alt-Moabit 19, 10559 Berlin) within the framework of a data processing agreement pursuant to Art.
+28 GDPR.

 Will my data be shared with third parties or used for advertising purposes?